ludus-leonis/FreeBeeGee/docs/datamodel.md

 # FreeBeeGee datamodel

 This document is part of the [FreeBeeGee documentation](DOCS.md).
-It describes the FreeBeeGee JSON data model.
+It describes the FreeBeeGee (FBG) JSON data model.

 It is not necessary to read/understand this to create templates.
-This information is here for developers who would like to contribute code or extend FreeBeeGee.
+This information is here for developers who would like to contribute code or extend FBG.

 ## Assets